-2.1.20 Approach Slabs and Wing Walls
+2.1.21 Approach Slabs and Wing Walls

-Provide approach slabs for all bridges on this project.
+Provide approach slabs for both bridges on this project.

-Provide parallel wing walls (wing walls that are parallel to the centerline of bridge or edge of approach slab) at all sites.
+SC 83 over Little Pee Dee River: Provide parallel wing walls (wing walls that are parallel to the centerline of bridge or edge of approach slab).
 Detail the bottom of the wing wall level and at the same elevation as the bottom of the bent cap.
 Detail the top inside face of each wing wall to match the elevations and grades along the outside edge of the approach slab.